Queuing in WCF

-The operation contract for MsmqIntegrationBinding is restricted to taking a single parameter of type MsmqMessage where the type parameter is the body type.
+The operation contract for MsmqIntegrationBinding is restricted to taking a single parameter of type MsmqMessage<T> where the type parameter is the body type.

-Much of MSMQ native message properties are exposed in the MsmqMessage for use.
+Much of MSMQ native message properties are exposed in the MsmqMessage<T> for use.

 To help with serialization and deserialization of the message body, serializers such as XML and ActiveX are provided.

-For step-by-step instructions about how to write WCF services that use MSMQ, see the following topics:
+For step by step instructions on how to write WCF services that use MSMQ see the following topics:

-For a completed code sample that shows the use of MSMQ in WCF, see the following topics:
+For a completed code sample illustrating the use of MSMQ in WCF see the following topics: